-Figure 16.
+Figure 11.
 Branch Current Waveforms

-6. Are the SENSE- and SENSE+ leads routed together with minimum PC trace spacing?
-The filter capacitor between SENSE+ and SENSE- should be as close as possible to the IC.

-7. Is the INTV{CC} decoupling capacitor connected close to the IC, between the INTV{CC} and the power ground pins?
+- 4. Are the SENSE and SENSE leads routed together with minimum PC trace spacing?
+The filter capacitor between SENSE and SENSE should be as close as possible to the IC.
+Ensure accurate current sensing with Kelvin connections at the SENSE resistor. - 5.
+Is the INTV{CC} decoupling capacitor connected close to the IC, between the INTV{CC} and the power ground pins?
 This capacitor carries the MOSFET drivers current peaks.
-An additional $1\mu F$ ceramic capacitor placed immediately next to the INTV{CC} and PGND pins can help improve noise performance substantially.
+An additional $1\mu F$ ceramic capacitor placed immediately next to the INTV{CC} and PGND pins can help improve noise performance substantially. - 6.
+Keep the switching nodes (SW1, SW2), top gate nodes (TG1, TG2), and boost nodes (BOOST1, BOOST2) away

-8. Keep the switching nodes (SW1, SW2, AUXSW), top gate nodes (TG1, TG2), and boost nodes (BOOST1, BOOST2) away from sensitive small-signal nodes, especially from the opposites channel's voltage and current sensing feedback pins.
-All of these nodes have very large and fast moving signals and therefore should be kept on the "output side" of the LTC1876 and occupy minimum PC trace area.

-9. Use a modified "star ground" technique: a low impedance, large copper area central grounding point on the same side of the PC board as the input and output capacitors with tie-ins for the bottom of the $INTV{CC}$ decoupling capacitor, the bottom of the voltage feedback resistive divider and the SGND pin of the IC.
+- from sensitive small-signal nodes, especially from the opposites channel's voltage and current sensing feedback pins.
+All of these nodes have very large and fast moving signals and therefore should be kept on the "output side" of the LTC3707 and occupy minimum PC trace area. - 7.
+Use a modified "star ground" technique: a low impedance, large copper area central grounding point on the same side of the PC board as the input and output capacitors with tie-ins for the bottom of the $INTV{CC}$ decoupling capacitor, the bottom of the voltage feedback resistive divider and the SGND pin of the IC.